 The Vancouver International Airport is easily accessible from the Vancouver area, whether by transit, taxi, or car.
 You can reach YVR by:

 - Public Transit: The Canada Line train service connects downtown Vancouver and the airport in 26 minutes.
-Fares cost $8.75 to reach downtown during peak hours, and $7.50 after 6:30 p.m. and on weekends.
+As of 2014, fares cost $8.75 to reach downtown during peak hours, and $7.50 after 6:30 p.m. and on weekends.

 - Car Rentals: Most major car rental companies have counters at YVR, including Budget, Hertz, Avis, National/Alamo, and Dollar/Thrifty.
 Generally, reserving a car rental ahead online will get you the best rates.